4ppleSA0CE/7-DOF-Arm/README.md

 ctest --test-dir build
 ```

-No ROS, no container, no workspace setup.
-GoogleTest is fetched automatically if
+The build does not need ROS, a container, or a workspace setup.
+If GoogleTest is
-it is not installed.
+not installed, the build downloads it automatically.

 ### Run the dashboard